FAQ

 1. What is the food situation?

 Sharing meals is a big part of community living.
 Households often self organize a meal plan that might happen a few days a week or every night with the residents taking turns.
 There is one community wide meal a week and we request that residents attend these as it’s the one time each week when the whole community gathers.
-All community meals are vegetarian.
-The Lotus house has a vegetarian kitchen.

 It is also common for households to organize shopping together and buy bulk items.
-You are not required to participate.

 2. What activities are available?